Buliwyfa/humhub-modules-nicespaceurl/README.md

 ## Usage

-only install and activate the module
+checkout this repository in your `humhub/protected/modules/` folder, rename it to `nicespaceurl` and activate the module in the administration